-With this account, you can earn a .25% APY as long as you have $0.01 in your account.
+With this account, you can earn a 1.75% APY.
 There is no minimum opening deposit requirement for this business savings account, no average balance requirement, no monthly fees—virtually no fees at all.

 The NBKC Business Money Market Account will include business and mobile banking, free mobile check deposit, free incoming domestic wires, and the ability to open and connect a free NBKC Business Checking account.

 This being said, you’ll only face fees on this account for outgoing domestic wires ($5) and incoming or outgoing international wires ($45).